bobyindra/configs-management-service/README.md

 # Configs Management Service Documentation
-This is a service to manage configs
+This is a service to manage configuration

 ## Setup
 ### Prerequisite
 - Go 1.25